Past Events - 2018

 September 28–30, 2018

-This symposium explores the impact of conflict on clothing and textiles in defining the culture of British and French North America in the 18th century.
+This symposium explored the impact of conflict on clothing and textiles in defining the culture of British and French North America in the 18th century.
 Details were featured in the spring 2018 DAS Newsletter.

 Behind Closed Doors